DIVINE DIVING

 Non-divers are most welcome to join a boat trip if the conditions allow and the boat is not too full.
 However, snorkelling in general is not possible from the dive boat.
 Since most of our dives are drift dives, the boat needs to follow the divers to ensure their safety.
 The risk of not being able to look after both snorkelers and divers is too great so we kindly ask for understanding.
 We gladly refer snorkelers to the local snorkel operators.

 Diving in rather murky, sandy or muddy waters – often near the shore or in a harbour – is referred to as muck diving.
 You’re unlikely to see corals, but these dives are a mecca for photographers and lovers of rare and fascinating sea creatures (for example hairy frogfish or blue-ring octopuses).
-Indonaesia offers world class muck diving and Gili Air Harbour and Teluk Nara a great muck dive sites.
+Indonesia offers world class muck diving and Gili Air Harbour and Teluk Nara are great muck dive sites.

 No, as soon as you are aware of your pregnancy, diving is off the agenda.
 The possible risks to the unborn child are unresearched and unknown.